lilimelgar/wp5_mediasuite/README.md

 * Recreate the existing tools by creating a recipe for each tool
 * Create new recipes/tools for use-cases/users that were previously not serviced
 * Expand/improve the available ingredients (functionalities) together with third parties

-LABO, the place for experimentation, currently holds the UI components being developed.
-After the UI components have matured enough it should be transferred to a dedicated GitHub repository.

-If you want to work on these UI components, please note the following:

-* /js/ui_components_src is the folder that currently holds any code related to (reusable) CLARIAH functionalities/components
-* Each component should be implemented using React (classes/components)
-* /js/ui_component_src/recipe/Recipe.js is the component that knows how to 'cook the recipe', meaning it should now how to interpret your ingredient/functionality
-* There are currently two 'proper' (understood by Recipe.js) components:
-* * /js/ui_component_src/search/FacetSearchComponent.js
-* * /js/ui_component_src/visualisations/LineChart.js